rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 <h3 id="a-6"> ☑️ Step 6. <code>a_load_file_to_buffer()</code> </h3>

 This is an algorithm we called in the `boot()` function.
-We’ll implement it in section 6, with the algorithms.
+We’ll implement it in section 6 of our code, with the algorithms.

 ```javascript
 ////  SECTION 6:  Algorithms.